 Mediators remain neutral throughout the process.
 They do not favor one party nor do they give legal advice to either party.
 That’s why it’s important you also have a family law attorney representing your separate and distinct needs.

-The Chestnutt Law Firm works with the most respected and experienced family law mediators in the Vero Beach area.
+The Chestnutt Law Firm works with the most respected family law mediators in the Vero Beach area.
 Whether in mediation or before a private judge, our reputation for integrity and skill translates to increased credibility for our clients.

 Here are the areas of family law mediation services may be appropriate for.

 The legal status of a father involves a wide range of family law issues that include child custody and support.
 If paternity is in dispute, DNA testing may be used to determine parentage and it’s sometimes the initial step in seeking child custody and/or child support.